ChallengeΒ€

 Self-Evaluation using the TEXT2SPARQL command line client

-# Install the client (use your preferred way)
+# install the client (use your preferred way)

 $ pipx install text2sparql-client